The full-sky Spherical Fourier-Bessel power spectrum in general relativity

-In the Limber approximation, the integrations along the line of sight are suppressed by the presence of the Dirac Delta function.
-Thus, the spherical multi-window (MW) power spectrum in this approximation is formally non-vanishing in a specific area of $k$-space given by the product of the two window functions.
-This is visualized in Figure~\ref{fig:mwvis}: the auto-correlation spectra are localized along the diagonal, while cross-correlation ones are pure off-diagonal quantities.
-It should be stressed that the full non-Limber computation preserves correlations outside the colored regions, although of lower amplitdue.
-The colored regions provide intuition and inform the choice of $k$-modes to be numerically evaluated.
+In the Limber approximation, the integrations along the line of sight are suppressed by the presence of the Dirac delta function.
+Thus, the spherical multiwindow power spectrum in this approximation is formally nonvanishing in a specific area of $k$ space given by the product of the two window functions.
+This is visualized in Fig.~\ref{fig:mwvis}: the autocorrelation spectra are localized along the diagonal, while cross-correlation ones are pure off-diagonal quantities.
+It should be stressed that the full non-Limber computation preserves correlations outside the colored regions, although of lower amplitude.
+The colored regions provide intuition and inform the choice of $k$ modes to be numerically evaluated.

-\subsubsection{Integrated terms and Local-integrated mixed terms}
+\subsubsection{Integrated terms and local-integrated mixed terms}